- The Learning Environment

 The curricula allow students flexibility in their programs of study and encourages interaction between students and faculty.
 The undergraduate educational experience prepares students for professional practice and advanced study.
 Special programs including our experiential learning program, undergraduate research, and internship opportunities provide professional development skills and experiences and facilitate placement of our graduates in high-quality engineering positions.

 The School of Engineering and Applied Sciences occupies six buildings on UB's north campus: Bell, Bonner, Davis, Furnas, Jarvis, and Ketter Hall.

 Together, these buildings form an outstanding educational and research facility, comprising 275,000 square feet of laboratory and office space.

-The ISE department has two teaching laboratories which allow students to obtain relevant experiences in analysis and design of modern work systems and processes, and collaborative use of current ISE software tools: (1) Work Systems Simulation Laboratory (427/428 Bell Hall), which supports a number of current manufacturing and healthcare equipment such as work simulation, patient care/health systems tasks, light manufacturing cells, robotic assembly, quality inspection, 3D printing, and digital and additive manufacturing.
-(2) Collaborative Learning Laboratory (216 Bell Hall), which contains space for computer supported group work.
+The ISE department has two teaching laboratories which allow students to obtain relevant experiences in analysis and design of modern work systems and processes, and collaborative use of current ISE software tools: (1) Experiential Learning Laboratory (427/428 Bell Hall), which supports a number of current manufacturing simulations such as work simulation, light manufacturing cells, robotic assembly, quality inspection, 3D printing, and digital and additive manufacturing.
+(2) Collaborative Learning Laboratory (216 Bell Hall), which contains space for computer-supported group work.